What is hhw?

 What we do not accept

 Here are some examples of items we cannot accept and some recommendations on where you could take your items instead.
-To be sure we accept your specific items, enter the name into our materials search.
+Click here for a list of additional recycling resources.
+To be sure we accept your specific items, enter the name on our Accepted Items page.

 Organic Materials and yard waste